AmandaFernandes0701/Anime-Tracker-Database/README.md

 ### 🙌🏽 Acknowledgments

-Special thanks to the UFMG Database Department for providing the learning foundation for this project.
+Special thanks to [DCC - UFMG](https://dcc.ufmg.br/) for providing the learning foundation for this project.
 And to all contributors and peers who inspired the development of AniVerse-DB.